tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

     }

     public @interface OSGiServiceInstance {

         /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};

         /** The service API to register instance with.
 If not specified the first implemented interface will be used. */ Class[] serviceAPIs() default {};
     }

     public @interface OSGiServiceProvider {
         /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};

         /** The service API to register instance with.
 If not specified the first implemented interface will be used. */ Class[] serviceAPIs() default {};

         /** This can be used as an alternative to properties() and also supports several instances. */ OSGiServiceInstance[] instances() default {};

         /**
+         * An alternative to providing static information.
+This class will be instantiated if specified and
+         * provideServiceInstancesSetup() will be called to provide implemented service APIs, service
+         * properties, and a service instance.
+In this last, it differs from instanceFactoryClass() since
+         * that does not provide an instance.
+This allows for more easy configuration of each instance.
+         */
+        Class<? extends APSActivatorServiceSetupProvider> serviceSetupProvider() default APSActivatorServiceSetupProvider.class;

+        /**
          * This can be used as an alternative and will instantiate the specified factory class which will deliver
          * one set of Properties per instance.
          */
         Class<? extends APSActivator.InstanceFactory> instanceFactoryClass() default APSActivator.InstanceFactory.class;

         /**
-         * If true this service will be stared in a separate thread.
+         * If true this service will be started in a separate thread.
 This means the bundle start
          * will continue in parallel and that any failures in startup will be logged, but will
          * not stop the bundle from being started.
 If this is true it wins over required service
          * dependencies of the service class.
 Specifying this as true allows you to do things that